clemsonMakerspace/Makerspace-CardScanner/README.md

 # Makerspace Card Reader Script

-This repository contains the **Makerspace Card Reader Script** for managing user check-ins and retrieving user data from the student directory.
+The **Makerspace Card Reader Script** manages user check-ins and retrives user data from the clemson student directory to form its own database.
 The script uses an Excel document to log user details and scan-ins, making it easy to keep track of makerspace usage.

 ## Table of Contents
 - [Overview](#overview)